claudiocmp/airbnb_florence/README.md

 The process is executed in a Jupyter Notebook, where you can find:

-    Data preparation:
-        Gather necessary data to answer your questions Handle categorical and missing data
-        Provide insight into the methods you chose and why you chose them

-    Data Analysis
+* Data preparation.
+Data is taken from [http://insideairbnb.com/get-the-data.html](here, file: listings.csv.gz.
+Date 22 June 2019).
+Missing values and feature selection is processed to simplify the dataset and run an exploratory experiment.
+* Data analysis.
+Prices and

-    Data Modelling
+* Data modelling

-    Data Vizualization
+* Data visualization

 # Installation

 The Notebook requires Python 3.7 installed on your machine to run.
-Dependencies are include in the Anaconda environment file requirements.yml
+Dependencies are include in the Anaconda environment file `requirements.yml`